FPriv/factom-harmony-connect-node-client-SampleApp/README.md

 > npm install
 ```

-- Sign up for an account at [account.factom.com](https://account.factom.com/login) in order to create an Application ID and Application Key.
+- Sign up for a free account at [account.factom.com](https://account.factom.com/login) and create an application on the Shared Sandbox - FREE plan.
+- Grab your Application ID and an Application Key.
 - Create a file named .env in the root folder of the project and add the following two lines, your .env file should look like the example below.

 ```